ssoundar/15237Game/README.md

 Sid Soundararajan (ssoundar)

+To Run This Game, run the server using node server.js.

+Edit the following files:
+game.js + choosePlayer.js: change the address variable to point to server location. index.html : change line 7 to point to server location.

+Problems: Many browsers do not support Websockets yet, including Cordova, default android browsers, and firefox beta.
+Chrome is currently the only one I think implements it well.
+Due to this, the position of the other players, with respect to who ever is playing the game, will always be a stuttery.
+This is due to the xhr-polling that is done in place of the sockets.
+I was not able to implement a solution that would ensure smoothness, while also keeping the position of the players relatively accurate.

+Design:
+I started with an initial game idea.
+I can the concept of having two controllers to control movement, and shooting, as well as the ego-centric camera.
+I started by first implementing those three things, then I proceeded to implement a second player, and used websockets to synchronize them.
+Next I added enemies, and synchonized them as well.
+After than I added bullets, and collision detection between all objects, and synchronized those events as well.
+At every stage, I tested the game with a friend to ensure the implementations worked.

 This project implements:
 1) Javascript: All of the enemies, and objects on the map are inherited from a base object, then specialized. (game.js: Look of everything after MapObjects)